olaoluwa-98/codechauffeur.com/content/articles/building-more-resilient-backend-infrastructure.md

 ## Security

-Take security very seriously from the first day.
+Take security very seriously on the first day.
 There are many areas to consider security

 - Code - perform validation before processing data, add lots of checks to prevent malicious activities.
 You should also implement rate limiters to prevent DDoS attacks
 - Secrets - you should protect all your secret keys